PagerTree/pager_tree-integrations/CREATING_AN_INTEGRATION.md

 </div>
 ```

-#### _show_options.html.erb
+### _show_options.html.erb
 Shows options on the integration page.
 You likely don't need to show everything that can be configured, rather only important ones.
-Make sure to `mask` anything that could be sensitive.
-If there are none, please leave the file blank, but do make sure the file exists!
+Make sure to `mask` anything that could be sensitive. *If there are none, please leave the file blank, but do make sure the file exists!*

 `app/views/pager_tree/integrations/#{vendor}/#{version}/_show_options.html.erb` - example `app/views/pager_tree/integrations/apex_ping/v3/_show_options.html.erb`

-An example of a `string` configuration option that is displayed
+#### String show option
 ```html
 <div class="sm:col-span-1">
   <dt class="text-sm font-medium text-gray-500">